Basketball Referee

 Regarding sliding or hopping on the non-pivot foot, I understand that a traveling call appears obvious, but can you tell me which of the 7 articles in the college rules under 'Section 6 Traveling', applies?
 I couldn't find any!

-Asked by JJinVista almost 10 years ago
+Asked by JJinVista about 10 years ago

 I focus on NFHS rules.
 In the high school rule book it states in Rule 4 Section 44 Article 3, "After coming to a stop and establishing a pivot foot,